tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

  - number of EPS bearers: 0, 1, 2;
  - RRC: ideal, real (see :ref:`sec-rrc-protocol-models`);
  - MAC scheduler: round robin, proportional fair (see :ref:`sec-ff-mac-scheduler`); and
- - handover algorithm: legacy, strongest cell (see :ref:`sec-handover-algorithm`).
+ - handover algorithm: A2-A4-RSRQ, strongest cell (see :ref:`sec-handover-algorithm`).

 Each test case passes if the following conditions are true: